1: DRY VAN DRIVERS

 Tanker truck drivers are responsible for transporting liquids and gases.
 There are four types of tankers — fuel tankers, chemical tankers, pneumatic tankers and propane tankers – and each come with their own unique driving challenges and special responsibilities.
-It is an in-demand career as these drivers often transport hazardous material and liquid which can be potentially dangerous, and the average tanker trucking salary is much higher than a regular freight driver.
+It is an in-demand career as these drivers often transport hazardous material and liquid which can be potentially dangerous.
+Therefore the average tanker trucking salary is much higher than a regular freight driver.

 # 4: REFRIGERATED FREIGHT DRIVERS